p-wegner/coding-aider/README.md

     - Quickly initiate Aider actions via the "Start Aider Action" option in the Tools menu or Project View popup menu.
     - Use the keyboard shortcut Alt+A for rapid access.
     - Navigate previous commands with Alt+UP and Alt+DOWN in the message field.
-    - Automatically commit all changes using ALT + D
+    - Automatically commit all changes with a llm generated message using ALT + D

 3. **Persistent File Management**: Manage frequently used files for persistent context for Aider operations with Alt+Shift+A, within the Aider Command Window or the Aider Settings.